jina-ai/jina/docs/chapters/io/index.md

 ```

-which basically reads gif video in binary.

-The corresponding `crafter` takes whatever stored in `buffer` and try to make sense out of it:
+The corresponding `crafter` takes whatever is stored in the `buffer` and tries to make sense out of it:

 ```python
 import io